Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 Among the theoretical uncertainties affecting the shape and the normalization of all relevant processes are the renormalization and factorization scales in the ME calculation.
 Variations in these scales by a typical factor of two, in either one of them or both of them simultaneously, estimate the uncertainty from missing higher-order corrections, that can lead to changes of the differential cross sections as a function of various kinematic variables.
 This kinematic shape effect is then transferred to the MLP4 score and is thus considered in the analysis as a general shape effect for different signal and background processes.
 A similar procedure is used to estimate the uncertainty in the parton shower for the simulation of initial- and final-state radiation, where the scale of the strong coupling is changed by factors of $2$ and $0.5$.
 We use per-event weights~\cite{Butterworth:2015oua,Accardi:2016ndt} to estimate the uncertainty in the PDFs used to generate the signal and background processes.

 An uncertainty that is specific to the \ttbar background is related to the NNLO QCD (+ NLO EW) correction of the top quark \pt distribution applied to the NLO QCD generated sample, as described in Section~\ref{sec:samples}.
 The uncertainty in this correction is estimated by taking the difference between the case where this correction is applied and the one where it is not applied.
 This uncertainty is one of the largest uncertainties in the simulation of the \ttbar background.
 Analogously, for the correction applied to the $\PW\PZ$ process that employs a similar level of accuracy as for the \ttbar process (see Section~\ref{sec:samples}), a comparable procedure is used.
+Because the $\PW\PZ$ process contributes more significantly in the bins with the highest signal concentration, the associated uncertainty has a larger impact on the overall sensitivity than the analogous uncertainty in the \ttbar background, and it also dominates over the uncertainties from the DY-related \ptmiss scale and resolution corrections.

-The theoretical uncertainties have a substantial impact on the sensitivity of the analysis, especially in the case of the signal, where the limited accuracy of the LO simulation results in an uncertainty in the signal normalization as large as 20\%.
+Theoretical uncertainties can substantially reduce the analysis sensitivity in the model-specific interpretation, where the limited accuracy of the LO signal simulation introduces a normalization uncertainty of up to 20\%.
 However, the experimental systematic uncertainties and the statistical uncertainties are the largest ones in this analysis.
 The statistical size of the CRs directly affects the normalization uncertainties in the corresponding SM processes.
 These uncertainties can have a large impact, especially on processes classified by the MLP4 score as more signal-like, such as $\PZ\PZ$ and $\PW\PZ$.
 The proportion of these normalization uncertainties in the main backgrounds, primarily arising from the CR sample sizes, represents the leading factor determining the sensitivity of this search.
 Also, the limited size of some of the simulated event samples plays an important role in bins with very high values of the MLP4 score, where the background count is low.
 The statistical uncertainties from the limited size of simulated samples are modeled with the Barlow--Beeston method~\cite{BARLOW1993219}.